 Served as a Commissioner on various boards and committees, including the Human Relations Commission, Mayor’s Advisory Committee, and Interdenominational Ministerial Alliance of the Coastal Bend.
 Past positions include President of the Interdenominational Ministerial Alliance and Board Member of the National Council for Community Justice.
 Also served as Moderator of the Corpus Christi Baptist Association, Board Member of the Corpus Christi Crime Stoppers, and Commissioner to the Ethics Commission of the City Council of Corpus Christi, Texas.

 Dr. Reaves was born in Chicago, Illinois, the second of three children.
 He was ordained to the Gospel Ministry on December 16, 1979, in Chicago, Illinois.
 He is married to Mrs. Denise Reaves, and they have two adult children, D.J. and Danny.

 Our journey has been a long one, but God has been with us all the way.
 Here are some highlights and achievements we have been blessed to see along the way.

-- Church organized by a group of Indianola hurricane survivors.
-Services held in Gusset's Barn.
+- The church was organized by a group of Indianola hurricane survivors.
+Services are held in Gusset's Barn.

-- Church building was erected at 1000 North Broadway Street in Corpus Christi.
+- The church building was erected at 1000 North Broadway Street in Corpus Christi.

 - Choir organized.